 People love to be remembered, so another great example of a workflow within marketing automation is by giving your customers VIP treatment and celebrating their birthdays or anniversary.

 This can be done by opting to automatically send them a discount or offer for their birthday or the anniversary of when they became your customer.
 All you need to do is create a workflow that automatically sends a pre-prepared message to subscribers on the same date each year.

-By personalising your campaigns in this way, you can more easily build loyalty and keep your brand at the forefront of their minds, while incentivising them to purchase from you again and again.
+By personalizing your campaigns in this way, you can more easily build loyalty and keep your brand at the forefront of their minds, while incentivizing them to purchase from you again and again.

 Although it’s worth noting that for birthday messages, you’ll need to ask your customers for some personal information when they sign up, such as date of birth.
 The date the customer was added to your database can be used for the anniversary messaging.

 One other example of a marketing automation workflow is a reminder email, such as following-up abandoned carts for retailers.
 These workflows are a must for any eCommerce sites as they not only give your customers a nudge about items left in their online shopping baskets but will send them a link to take them back to complete their purchase, therefore helping you to secure more sales and boost your conversion rate.